 The Foundation For Growth

 When Miami community leader Ambassador David M. Walters lost his precious granddaughter to leukemia, he vowed that no child would ever need to leave South Florida to receive the highest caliber of medical care.
-In 1982, Ambassador Walters activated Miami Children's Health Foundation to meet that pledge, making possible the expansion of many programs needed to meet the needs of the children of South Florida.
-In 1983, the hospital was renamed Miami Children’s Hospital and began its steady march to international prominence.
+In 1982, Ambassador Walters activated Nicklaus Children's Health Foundation to meet that pledge, making possible the expansion of many programs needed to meet the needs of the children of South Florida.
+In 1983, the hospital was renamed Nicklaus Children’s Hospital and began its steady march to international prominence.

 A Dazzling New Campus

-Starting in 2001, Miami Children’s Hospital began transforming the campus, creating a care setting to match the caliber of its medical programs.
+Starting in 2001, Nicklaus Children’s Hospital began transforming the campus, creating a care setting to match the caliber of its medical programs.
 The newly rebuilt main campus delighted children and families alike with its colorful forms and family friendly interiors.
 Features included the Michael Fux Family Center, a facility that includes a movie theater, computer-equipped family and children’s libraries, kitchen and laundry facilities, as well as a small fitness gym for families.

 Nicklaus Children’s Today

 Our name may have changed over the years, but our legacy lives on, enriched all the more by our association with the Nicklaus Children’s Health Care Foundation.
 No children’s hospital in the region has a longer commitment or more experience in helping children in need.
-Virtually everyone in South Florida has been impacted, or knows someone whose life was touched, by Miami Children’s Health System.
+Virtually everyone in South Florida has been impacted, or knows someone whose life was touched, by Nicklaus Children’s Health System.